 Introduction

 Osteochondrosis is a disorder of bone growth primarily involving the ossification centres at the epiphysis.
-It commonly begins in childhood and results in osteonecrosis of the growth plate.
-This can lead to altered bone and cartilage formation beyond the growth plate.
+It commonly begins in childhood and results in osteonecrosis of the growth plate, which can lead to altered bone and cartilage formation beyond the growth plate.

-Although often confused with apophysitis, which is more clearly due to traction overuse injuries, osteochondrosis is often described as idiopathic osteonecrosis as there has been no definite cause found.
-There have been some links showing genetic factors and high activity levels can increase a person’s risk of developing osteochondrosis.
+Although often confused with apophysitis, which is more clearly due to traction overuse injuries, osteochondrosis is often described as idiopathic osteonecrosis as no definite cause has been found.
+Some links show that genetic factors and high activity levels can increase a person’s risk of developing osteochondrosis.

 History and examination